Realization of total spectral radiant flux scale:

 Conventional sphere-photometer systems are being replaced by sphere-spectroradiometer systems (shown to the right) to measure light sources for total (spatially-integrated) spectral radiant flux and for obtaining all the photometric, radiometric, and colorimetric quantities with a single measurement.
 These sphere-spectroradiometer systems need to be calibrated against total spectral flux standards.

-The measurement errors of the relative TSRF include CCD nonlinearity, CCD smearing, and spectral stray light in the spectroradiometer.
+The measurement errors of the relative TSRF include CCD nonlinearity and spectral stray light in the spectroradiometer.
 Among these errors stray light is the dominant source of error in the blue and UV regions, and the application of the stray-light correction is critical for this realization to achieve small uncertainties.

 For additional details, see NIST Gonio-spectroradiometer and Calibration and transfer standards for total spectral radiant flux.